elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 ```
 # Run compdb2bc.py to compile .bc files, notice the --append_arg='-g -O0':
 # we want to compile with debug info and without compiler optimizations.
-# Linking the kernel binary fails with -O0, but since we
+# Linking the kernel binary fails with -O0, but we are not linking
-# are not linking the binary, we can compile individual c-files to bitcode
+# the binary, only compiling individual c-files to bitcode:
-# with -O0:

 cd $CG_DIR
 ./scripts/compdb2bc.py --compdb $KERNEL/compile_commands.json --v=2 \